Home > Mac Data Recovery Tips

 Why is my external hard drive not showing up on the Mac

-- The external hard disk is formatted in an incompatible manner.
+• The external hard disk is formatted with a macOS-unsupported file system.

 Reddit discussions on external hard drives not showing up on Mac

-External hard drive not showing up on Mac is a common issue.
-It can be caused by various reasons and the solutions are not the sole, just as what users discuss on Reddit.
+An external hard drive not showing up on a Mac is a common issue.
+Various reasons can result in it, and the solutions are not the sole; just see what users discuss on Reddit.

-If you've tried multiple workarounds but still cannot make the external drive visible on your Mac, you can follow our ways in the following parts.
+If you've tried multiple workarounds but still cannot make the external drive visible on your Mac, you can follow the solutions in this post.

 External Hard Drive not showing up on mac